 Being a member of AAMoV brings the benefit of joining an Australasian-wide network of Managers of Volunteers.
 It gives you the opportunity to participate in working parties, developing your own skills and understanding, and the recognition that comes from having a demonstrated commitment to professionalism.
 In addition, AAMoV members have the bonus of free access to the highly-regarded online publication e-volunteerism.

-2013 Australasian Association for Managers of Volunteers Volunteer Manager Award of Excellence
+Volunteer Manager Award of Excellence

 International Volunteer Managers Day 5 November 2013